danodus/xgsoc/README.md

 - XGA (ULX3S and MMM only):
   - Xosera (audio and video, 128kB VRAM)
   - Graphite (3D acceleration, 16MB frame buffer)
-- PS/2 Keyboard (ULX3S and MMM only)
+- PS/2 Keyboard and Mouse (ULX3S and MMM only)
 - Flash Memory (ULX3S and MMM only)
 - USB Gamepad (ULX3S only)